 Marinated Smoked Turkey Breast is all the goodness of a whole bird scaled down to a non-holiday portion.
-Perfect for a weeknight cookout.
-This is a delicious, tender and of course juicy recipe that you will cook again and again.
+Perfect for a weeknight cookout or a perfect weekday dinner option.
+This is a delicious, tender and juicy recipe that you will cook again and again.

 How to Smoke a Turkey Breast

-To smoke two different turkey breasts at once, I needed plenty of grill space.
-I feel like my Coyote had plenty of room.
-I started to cook with indirect heat for the smoking period at 225 for about 2 hours, until my internal temperature read 150 degrees.
-Now the fun part, I get to crank the heat up and sear the exterior of my turkey at the end to caramelize the outside.
-Using the Coyote, I was able to smoke at a perfect 225 degrees and when I was ready to sear, bring up the temperature in the grill to over 600 degrees within a minute or two.
-IMPRESSED.
+I started to cook with indirect heat for the smoking period at 225 degrees F for about 2 hours, until the internal temperature of the turkey read 150 degrees F. Now the fun part, crank the heat up and sear the exterior of the turkey at the end to caramelize the outside.
+This method is called reverse searing.
+It allows you to smoke slowly for flavor and to retain moisture and also get that nice crispy sear on the outside of the meat.

 What Wood to Use for Smoked Turkey Breast